abhi-is-cool/chillquillIsCool/README.md

 # Chillquill Intro
 This is **chillquill**, the chill note taking app for you.
 Make thorough, organized notes in a quirky interface with help from AI in enhancing your notes, creating quizzes, and answering any questions you may have.

+*Note: This repository only contains the frontend.
+The backend was not included for security reasons.
+Thank you for your understanding!*

 ### Featured Features
 Our favorite feature is the mascot switch in the settings menu, where you can change from casual and friendly **Chillian** to grumpy but still helpful **Old Grumps**, whose responses are much more fun to read.